 On the other hand, blended coffee uses beans from different locations.
 You can still create a nice flavor, but it’ll be a mix of different notes, which might not always produce the same result.
 You might prefer a blend if you want something that combines the best qualities of various beans.

 Since this type of coffee is grown in specific locations with a particular climate, it’s a seasonal product.
-That means that your preferred estate or brand won’t be available all-year-round.
+That means that your preferred estate or brand won’t be available all year round.
 Once it has all been sold, you’ll need to wait until the next harvest to get some more.

 Blends source beans from several locations and use smaller quantities of each product.
 Alongside Arabica, they might use Robusta beans, which are easier to grow.
 For that reason, you’re likely to find blends available for most of the year.

 For coffee lovers, quality matters.
-If you drink black coffee from a French press or using the pour-over method, you’ll be able to smell and taste the quality of the beans and how they’ve been roasted.
+If you drink black coffee from a French press or use the pour-over method, you’ll be able to smell and taste the quality of the beans and how they’ve been roasted.
 Those who cultivate single-origin coffee are paying close attention to the quality of the beans, resulting in a good product.

 That’s not to say that you can’t get excellent blends, too.
 However, as there’s a mix of beans, one that is slightly weaker than the others affects the overall result.
 Quality control can be more challenging with a coffee blend.

-The careful cultivation of quality beans with a distinct flavor means that single origin coffee tends to be more expensive.
+The careful cultivation of quality beans with a distinct flavor means that single-origin coffee tends to be more expensive.
 Blends, which require less precision and are available most of the year, don’t cost as much to produce.

 A passion for coffee often extends to knowing where it comes from and how to achieve the perfect cup.
 That’s why traceability is so important.
 With single-origin, you know exactly where the beans came from, sometimes even down to a specific field or lot.
 For coffee blends, it’s much harder to trace the beans and the reputation of the growers.